RishabhJain2018/rishabhjain2018.github.io/index.md

     <img src="/images/contents/rishabh_jain.jpg" alt="Rishabh Jain" class="archive-thumbnail home-thumbnail" />
     <div class="entry-summary">
-            I'm a first year Computer Science MS student at <a target="_blank" href="https://www.gatech.edu/">Georgia Tech</a> advised by <a target="_blank" href="https://www.cc.gatech.edu/~dbatra/"> Prof. Dhruv Batra</a>.
-I want to build tools for reproducible AI research and am quite excited to build scalable softwares which will help in evaluating machine learning models in real-time on static/dynamic test datasets.
+            I'm a second year Computer Science MS student at <a target="_blank" href="https://www.gatech.edu/">Georgia Tech</a> advised by <a target="_blank" href="https://www.cc.gatech.edu/~dbatra/"> Prof. Dhruv Batra</a>.
+I want to build tools for reproducible AI research and am quite excited to build scalable softwares which will help in training, visualizing and evaluating machine learning models in real-time on static/dynamic test datasets.
         <br>
         I'm currently working as a Graduate Research Assistant with <a href="https://www.cc.gatech.edu/~dbatra/" target="_blank"> Prof. Dhruv Batra</a> and <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Prof. Devi Parikh</a> on setting up a robust pipeline for uploading machine learning model code in the form of docker containers which will be evaluated on remote machines and the results will be displayed on the <a href="https://evalai.cloudcv.org" target="_blank">EvalAI</a> leaderboard.<br>
         I also lead an open source organization, <a  target="_blank" href="https://cloudcv.org/">CloudCV</a> where we are building tools for reproducible AI research.
         <br>
         Previously, I spent an year as a research scholar in <a target="_blank" href="http://mlp.cc.gatech.edu/">Machine Learning and Perception Lab</a> at Georgia Tech.<br>

+        <span class="fw-400">I'm currently looking for full-time opportunities at the intersection of Software engineering and Machine Learning.</span><br>
-        Please feel free to reach out to me at <a href="#">rishabhjain@gatech.edu</a>
+        Please feel free to reach out to me at <a href="#">rishabhjain@gatech.edu</a> or <a href="#">rishabhjain2018@gmail.com</a>

     </div>